coleygroup/shepherd-score/README.md

 # Properties are stored as attributes and can be converted into pandas df's
 sample_df, global_series = uncond_pipe.to_pandas()
 ```

+### Scripts
+Scripts to evaluate ShEPhERD-generated samples can be found in the `scripts` directory.

+## Data
+We provide the data used for model training, benchmarking, and all ShEPhERD-generated samples reported in the paper at this [Dropbox link](https://www.dropbox.com/scl/fo/rgn33g9kwthnjt27bsc3m/ADGt-CplyEXSU7u5MKc0aTo?rlkey=fhi74vkktpoj1irl84ehnw95h&e=1&st=wn46d6o2&dl=0).

 ## License